Blendify/blender-manual/trunk/blender_docs/manual/scene_layout/scene/introduction.rst

       *copied from* the active scene to the new one, and how much will be *shared* (linked).

 Delete ``X``
-   You can delete the current scene by clicking the *X* next to the name in the Info Editor.
+   You can delete the current scene by clicking the *X* next to the name in the :ref:`topbar-index`.

 .. seealso:: Linking to a Scene